This privacy notice tells you what to expect us to do with your personal information when you contact us or use our services.

-- Equality and diversity data (for example, ethnicity, religion).
-We are legally obliged to collect this information so we and our commissioners can be sure that we provide our services fairly to anyone from any background or community who may need them.
+- Equality and diversity data (for example, ethnicity and religion).
+We are legally obliged to collect this information so we and our Commissioners can be sure that we provide our service fairly to anyone from any background or community who may need them.

-- Notes and reports about your health, information about your treatment and care, results of laboratory tests, X-rays and medication.
+- Clinical information such as notes and reports about your health, information about your treatment and care, results of laboratory tests, x-rays and medication.

 - Information from other people who are involved with your care, such as other health and social care professionals or relatives.

 - Records on other contact we have had with you, for example, if you have contacted us with an enquiry, or have attended an event and agreed for us to send you our newsletters or other communications materials.